mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "name" : "Mars", "gravity" : 3.71 }
 ```

 Here, we can see that we are indeed reassigning the gravity field to now contain the information that was available at *gravity.value*.
+We're prepending *gravity.value* with a dollar sign.
+This is one of the many *aggregation expressions*, and we're directing the **aggregation framework* to look for and fetch the information in the document at *gravity.value*, or a *field path expression*